Why study German with Film Studies at Warwick?

 - the Transnational Resources Centre (TRC), giving you exclusive access to over 3,000 DVDs in French, German, Italian, Spanish and Portuguese plus multimedia facilities, satellite television with integrated off-air recording facilities, video-editing software (with technical support), and DVD projection equipment.

 Dr Jim Jordon

 Why study at Warwick

 A view from our academics

 What will I learn?

 Building on the strong interdisciplinary links between the two departments, this degree combines in depth study of cinema in German culture with the opportunity to explore wider aspects of film and other cinematic cultures.

 Germany has always been at the heart of the European intellectual tradition and is now the driving force of its economy and the EU.
 Our modules reflect the range and diversity of Germany’s culture, history and society.
 Intensive language work from advanced or beginner level opens up the richness of German language and cultural life, enabling you to graduate as a highly qualified linguist with intercultural skills and a deep understanding of key issues and developments in Germany’s past and present.

-Core modules that focus on aspects of German culture, society, literature, film and history in your first year feed into a range of themed options in the following year.
-Your third year is spent abroad, either as a language assistant, or working or studying at one of our partner universities (including Berlin, Munich, Cologne, Dresden and many more).
+Core modules that focus on aspects of German culture, society, literature, film and history in your first year feed into a range of themed options in your intermediate year.
+Although it is possible to go abroad in second year, you will normally spend the third year of your course abroad, either as a language assistant or working or studying at one of our partner universities (including Berlin, Munich, Cologne, Dresden and many more).
 We hold a residential course in Germany, open to all of our students on their year abroad.
 In the final year, we offer research-led modules taught by experts in their field and supported by the wealth of material in our Transnational Resources Centre.